-As discussed in Note 1, the financial statements present only the General Obligation Bond Funds specific to Election of 2005 and Election of 2020 are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
-They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2021, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the General Obligation Bond Funds (Election of 2005 and Election of 2020), and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2022, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting